farlee2121/DevEssentialsBlog/_posts/2020-12-04-Type-Systems-and-Predictability.md

 ## Nominal vs Structural

-**Structual typing**: A type system where "compatibility and equivalence are determined by the type's actual structure or definition and not by other characteristics such as its name or place of declaration" ([source](https://en.wikipedia.org/wiki/Structural_type_system))
+**Structural typing**: A type system where "compatibility and equivalence are determined by the type's actual structure or definition and not by other characteristics such as its name or place of declaration" ([source](https://en.wikipedia.org/wiki/Structural_type_system))

 A familiar example of structural typing would be JSON.
 Consider
 ```json